pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 ## Conclusion

-Finally we build the webapp and deployed which has training accuracy of 82% and test accuracy of 66% .
+Finally we built the web-app and deployed which has training accuracy of 82% and test accuracy of 66% .

-If failed to access the website and just wanted to see how the webapp works, then visit this link:-